utsavanand2/docs/docs/get-started/quickstart-tcp-ssh.md

 ```

 If running the inlets client on the same host as SSH, you can simply set `PROXY_TO_HERE` to `localhost`.
 Or if you are running SSH on a different computer to the inlets client, then you can specify a DNS entry or an IP address like `192.168.0.15`.

+If using this manual approach to install inlets PRO, you should create a systemd unit file.

 ### Configure the internal SSH server's listening port